We support a number of academic biodiversity initiatives.

 - Rowett Institute of Nutrition and Health

 Further information on the work of the Estates Projects team can be found here.

 As with much of the sector, the simultaneous expansion of campuses, coupled with demands for energy intensive equipment are a constant challenge.
-Despite these challenges, incremental improvements help keep emissions in check and improve energy efficiency.
+Despite these challenges, incremental improvements have helped to keep emissions in check and improve energy efficiency.
 These include:

 - the campus wide installation of PC energy management software;